chanzuckerberg/happy/terraform/modules/README.md

 ## Structure

 * Isolate your non-module components into classes that inherit from Construct.
+Think of Constructs that are reusable blocks that can be ingested by other CDK constructs, not just HCL.
+Ideally, we'll want to invoke these CDK constructs outside of HCL so isolate the dependencies and make your constructs more general purpose
 * If you are making a module to be consumed by other terraform HCL files, make a module component that inherits from TerraformStack.
 * Add all your TerraformStacks to the application that needs to be synthesized.
 * The caller of the modules should configure the provider, don't add a provider for every construct.
 For example, our test code configures the AWS provider and the HCL that uses these modules configures the AWS provider